-"Apt to teach" (I Timothy 3:2) Able to instruct others .
-Can be done either publicly or (Acts 20:20), but does not require his laboring full-time in the Word (see I Tim.
+"Apt to teach" (1 Tim.
+3:2)

+Able to instruct others doctrinally.
+Can be done either publicly or privately (Acts 20:20), but does not require his laboring full-time in the Word (see 1 Tim.
 5:17 for the two divisions of responsibility among elders).

-Has the ability ("may be able") to .
+"Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers."
+(Tit.
+1:9) Has the ability ("may be able") to exhort.
 Has the ability to speak persuasively enough to bring conviction to those who "speak against" ("gainsayers") correct doctrine.